debackerl/vaha-m5-hack/README.md

 This in done in several steps:

-* Remove the existing SBC.
+1. Remove the existing SBC.
-* Use the "2AV-1VGA-1HDMI-TTL-50PIN-LVDS-ACC" board from AliExpress to generate the LVDS signal from an HDMI signal.
+2. Use the "2AV-1VGA-1HDMI-TTL-50PIN-LVDS-ACC" board found on AliExpress, to generate the LVDS signal from an HDMI signal.
+Many ARM processors have an LVDS interface, but most hobbyist SBCs do not expose it.
-* Put a new "open" SBC running Android.
+3. Put a new "open" SBC running Android.
+4. Add a USB 3.0 Hub inside the mirror to get extra ports.

 ### The LVDS Driver

 The "2AV-1VGA-1HDMI-TTL-50PIN-LVDS-ACC" board is the only one that I could find that is pin-for-pin compatible with the original LVDS cable provided in the mirror.
 From my research, each LCD panel vendor tend to have their own connector on the LCD controller board.
-It is therefor interesting to reuse the existing cable which has the correct pin-out on the LCD controller side.
+It is therefor easier to reuse the existing cable which has the correct pin-out on the LCD controller side.
+With that many wires, you do not want to create your own cable :-)

+Some AliExpress shops are lazy and do not explain how to configure the board, and do not always give enough jumper-caps.
 To select the 1920x1080-D8 mode on the HDMI-LVDS board, you need to put jumper-caps on positions A, 1, and 7.
 Those jumper-caps have a 2mm pitch instead of the usual 2.54mm.
+Some also recommend to glue a small heatsink on the main chip when doing 1920x1080.
+Since AliExpress shops do not always do a great job at doing strong solder joints, and repeated heat cycles is the enemy of those joints, I put a heatsink.

-Thanks to this LVDS driver, we can now use any SBC that outputs an HDMI signal.
+Thanks to this HDMI-LVDS converter, we can now use any SBC that outputs an HDMI signal.
 You might also just opt for an SBC which can send an LVDS signal instead of buying this converter, but those SBCs are not so easy to come by for hobbyists.

 ### The new SBC

 We can be very flexible in terms of SBC since we now simply need USB, HDMI, and some GPIOs.
 It would also be easier if it can be fed with 12V like the original one.

-For this project, I opted for the Khadas VIM4, since it can be easily setup using Android through their OOWOW setup tool.
+For this project, I opted for the Khadas VIM4, since it is easy to install Android through their OOWOW setup tool.
 In addition, they offer detailed diagrams with the wiring of the board.

+If you first power on your VIM4 though the USB-C port to configure it, and it randomly turns off, it might not be getting enough power from the adaptor.
+Since I didn't purchase their USB adaptor, I relied on the VIN power connector instead.

 In a nutshell: